traylz/gmail-integration/README.md

 As mentioned above, SMTP does not have idempotency out of the box, so what we can do:
 1. Add an extra model to handle idempotency in simple scenarios (like mail sent successfully and we receive another request to send with same messageId).
 2. Set `Message-ID` on the outgoing email based on `messageId` in request.
-3. In edge cases when we did not receive a proper response from SMTP t
+3. In edge cases when we did not receive a proper response from SMTP transport we should do a FETCH via IMAP to find a message with our Message-ID and based on that we can do;
 4. Alternative path to explore - is to look into Gmail API (rest API) to create Draft first and then send it.

 ### Multiple accounts